Ella-Hoeppner/easl/README.md

 * matrices

 ### extra features, once core language is solid
+* special casing around `Texture2D`
+  * right now I've made it so it has a field `_: T`, because monomorphization needs there to be at least one field, but this is kinda weird
+  * you definitely shouldn't be able to access the `_` field, and you shouldn't be allowed to construct it
+  * might need this for other types too?
+Maybe have a like `external_only` or `opaque` type that prevents it from being constructed or from having it's fields accessed

 * Optimize
   * probably using `Rc<str>` in place of `String` in most places would be a significant improvement